ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 See here: [Use BLE on mobile to control the ESP32](https://github.com/ednieuw/nRF-ESP32)

 # Hardware
 For my projects I use a [Fritzing software](https://fritzing.org/) designed PCB.
-This program easy to use and it can export Gerber files that can be send to companies that print PCB's.
+This program is easy to use and it can export Gerber files that can be send to companies that print PCB's.
 You can also order a PCB with the Fritzing app itself.<br>
 [PCBWay](https://www.pcbway.com/) print 10 PCB's for $5.
 With +/-$25 shipping and custom charges this is very cheap.
 The PCB were received within a week after ordering and the quality was excellent.
 Just upload the Gerber files in the ZIP-file and pay the charges.<br>

 The PCB design file can be found in this repository or here:  [ESP32 PCB](https://github.com/ednieuw/NanoESP32PCB)